In the Heart of Java

 Overnight stay at the Duta Garden Boutique Yogyakarta hotel or another hotel of the same category

-JOUR 4: VISITE DE YOGYAKARTA & PRAMBANAN (B)
+DAY 4: YOGYAKARTA & PRAMBANAN TOUR (B)

-JOUR 5: TRANSFER OUT
+DAY 5: TRANSFER OUT

 It's time to say goodbye.
 Transfer to Tugu Station in Yogyakarta for the next leg of your journey.